-Part IV: Information on your Vehicle.
+Step 5: Part IV: Information on your Vehicle.

 Most of us use our cars pretty heavily for delivery.
 If that is the case and you claim vehicle expenses, you need to fill this section out with information about your car.

 In part IV, you will be asked when you placed your car in service for business purposes.
 If this is the first year you file a schedule C, it would be the first day you did any work for which you tracked your mile to deliver.

 Questions 45 and 46 are self explanatory.
 Did you use your car personally, and do you or your spouse have another car that you use personally?

 You are stating that as of the day you file, you have documentation of your vehicle use.
 You want to make sure you actually HAVE that documentation.

 Wrapping up your schedule C

 The last part, Part V, is really an extension of the expenses side.
 It’s where you’ll list items that didn’t fit into the expense categories listed in Part II.